Skip to content

 Terminal window

-When Bleemeo agent was installed, the option pull_policy: always was set.
-Therefor to upgrade, you only need to stop and then start the bleemeo-agent application:
+When the Bleemeo agent was installed, the option pull_policy: always was set.
+To upgrade, you only need to stop and then start the bleemeo-agent application:

 • On TrueNAS UI, go to Apps